habitat-sh/builder/DEVELOPING.md

       load_package /hab/cache/artifacts/core-hab-backline-0.64.1-20180928012546-x86_64-linux.hart
       ```

 You should now be able to connect a plan file, and run a build, of a simple package (e.g., one with no direct dependencies).
-To build a package with upstream dependencies, connect a plan for the package and request an initial build; the request may fail, but subsequent requests should succeed once its dependencies have been downloaded from the configured upstream depot and installed.